mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 . . .
 ```

-- Add new "shoppingCart" route to the routing configuration in the `Program` file.
+- To improve the ruting add new "shoppingCart" route to the routing configuration in the `Program` file.

 ```
 . . .